ashtongrace/Craps-Game/README.md

 # Craps-Game
 The purpose of this project was to simulate a digital version of the gambling game Craps using both a graphical user interface, which was implemented using SceneBuilder, and the programming language Java.
 This project was developed in 2020 with two others, who will go unnamed as I have not asked whether they'd like to preserve anonymity, and myself.

+The zip file has been included in this repository in order to ensure easy download.

 Craps Rules

 Player Goal: To bankrupt the CPU by taking all it's money.